<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 • Create a sense of romance, mystery, and softness

-Depending on your choice of editing software, executing a subtle blur on specific parts of your photo might take some skill and learning.
+Depending on your editing software choice, applying a subtle blur to specific parts of your photo may require some skill and learning.

 12. Optimize for Instagram